Biology A-Level (AQA)

 Whatever field you choose to work in, you will find A-level Biology a rewarding and challenging course which develops many of the skills essential for a successful career.

-You should be on track to achieve a minimum of 5 GCSEs at grades 4 - 9, including at least grade 5 in Biology/Combined Science, Maths and English.
-To be successful on this course you should ideally have a grade 6+ in Sciences and Maths.
+You should be on track to achieve a minimum of 5 GCSEs at grades 4 - 9, including at least grade 6 in Biology (or 66 in Combined Science), a grade 5 in Maths and a 5 English (Language or Literature).